opennvm/nvmkv-java/README.md

 their KV API header files.
 These are _not_ provided as part of this package nor are these dependencies managed by the Maven build.

-The Java library depends on JNA and TestNG, both of which are managed by Maven as compile-time and run-time or test-time dependencies (respectively).
+The helper library depends on JNI (Java Native Interface), which means you need to build the Maven project with a JDK instead of a JRE.
+Both `jni.h` and `jni_md.h` must be in the JDK`s `include/` directory.

 Building